daler1313/Blog_Platform_API/README.md

 4) Commenting on Posts: Users can leave comments on blog posts.
 They can also manage their comments, edit and delete them.

 7) API documentation: The platform provides API documentation using Swagger.
 Users can see available APIs and their options.

-8) Pagination and Filtering: Post and comment lists support pagination, which improves performance and usability.
-An option to filter by various parameters is also available.

-9) Access Rights Protection: Users have access only to those functions for which they have the appropriate rights.
-For example, only the creator of the post, administrators, and moderators can edit or delete posts.

 ## License